GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (18) .md

 **At Higher Tiers**: Each tier beyond its minimum can either increase the speed by 1 yard, lifespan by 2 rounds, or the explosion radius by 1 yard.

 **Critical Failure**: You attempt to form the ball lightning, but succeed only in electricuting yourself.
 Inflict two electrical attacks against yourself, with the first gaining a bonus equal to the spell's tier.
 If both attacks against you were a critical hit, treat the second as a fire attack.

+#### Zorne's Sparks

+**Minimum Tier**: 1

+**Casting Time:** 2 actions

+**Effect**: You cast flittering electrical figments in a 5 yard cone in front of you.
+A single creature (or object) of your choice within that cone has an electrical attack inflicted against it.
+If the attack is a critical hit, it is treated as that of a fire attack.

+**At Higher Tiers**: Each tier beyond its minimum will either increase the cone size by 1 yard or increase the number of targets you may attack within the cone by 1 (your choice).

+**Critical Failures**: The sparks fizzle as they leave you body, before you are visibly elctrocuted in an animated manner.
+The electrical attack is inflicted against you, with a bonus equal to the spell tier for the purpose of determining if it is a critical hit.